selaytekgul/CENG532/docs/ringelec/results.rst

 **Chang and Roberts Algorithm:**

 - Approach: Designed for rings where processes have unique identifiers.
 Messages with process IDs are circulated, and a process remains active if its own ID is larger than the IDs it receives.
-The process with the largest ID eventually becomes the leader.
+The process with the largest ID eventually becomes the leader (see figures 1-4).
 *Advantages:*

 - Efficiency Improvement: Notably enhances message complexity compared to basic flooding algorithms, contributing to more streamlined communication in ring networks.